skjohansen/skjohansen.github.io/_posts/2024-09-22-zero-bugs-strategy.md

 Furthermore, estimating bugs often leads to inaccuracies because the time required to fix them is inherently uncertain.
 Unlike feature development, where requirements are clear and tasks are more predictable, bugs can vary widely in complexity and impact.
 Attempting to assign story points to bugs can disrupt the sprint planning process, as the team struggles to accommodate unpredictable workloads.
 Instead of inflating velocity metrics with unresolved issues, it makes more sense to address bugs directly.
 This focus not only improves product quality but also provides a more accurate reflection of the team’s true velocity, fostering a healthier and more transparent development environment.

-Should we against all recomendations start to backlog our bugs should we treate the bugs as any other kind of work, meaning that there should be no difference in bugs and PBIs, and that the bugs should be priotitized by the customers like any other work in the application.
+Should we against all recomendations start to backlog our bugs, we should first realize that this is risky buisness, that will lead to an ever growing number of bugs and increacing accentendtial complexity \\((X_a)\\).
+If we do so should we treate the bugs as any other kind of work, meaning that there should be no difference in bugs and PBIs, and that the bugs should be priotitized by the customers like any other work in the application.

+### Leacy systems and zero bugs

+Even on a legacy system with a long list of known bugs can we start to introduce a zero bug strategy.
+In order to do this should we fist set a baseline of the current number of bugs, and agree that we should never have more bugs than within our baseline.
+It dosent need to be accatly these bugs just this number.

+After some time showning that this is possible should agree on a number by which we start to lower the number of bugs, per iteration, and at the same time move the baseline downwards.

 ## The Mathematical Backbone: Simple Logic, Big Impact